BobDeng1974/Wima/include/README.md

 Include
 =======

-This folder contains all of the header files for Waimo.
+This folder contains all of the header files for Wima.

 Contents
 --------

 Files:

-	WM_main.h	Header file containing Waimo's main functions.
+	WM_main.h	Header file containing Wima's main functions.